JE99s/Create_Your_Local_EmailServer/README.md

 <p>This demonstration will go through the installation and configurations of a lightweight email server.
 Once the hMail Email Server is initialized, we'll utilize the Thunderbird email application to test the newly created email server.</p>
 <br />
 <h3>Install hMailServer on Windwos 10 VM</h3>
-On my Google Chrome browser, I'll navigate to the hMailServer Download [embed link to 'Download'] page.
+On my Google Chrome browser, I'll navigate to the hMailServer <a href="https://www.hmailserver.com/" target="_blank">Download</a> page.
 It is a 4MB setup file easy to configure.
 Fortnunately, there are not many prerequisites required to install this setup.
 <br/>
 <img src="https://i.imgur.com/ZlNDSuG.png" height="80%" width="80%" alt="hMail Server Download page"/>
 <br />